Clayton West branch line: History

 One proposal to save the line was to use the cheaper railbus trains that were being introduced in the early 1980s.
 Steam trains had last been used on the line in 1959, with diesel multiple units taking over in November 1959.
 The Central Transport Consultative Committee recommended that the Clayton West Branch be converted to the railbus type in 1981, however, in its final years, the branch only had a patronage of 50 people per day.
 The final passenger trains along the branch ran on 22 January 1983; the unwillingness of the West Yorkshire Passenger Transport Executive to support the line financially in the face of low passenger numbers, meant closure for the line to passengers two days later, on 24 January 1983.
 However, some non-passenger trains ran along the branch at a later date, notably the weedkiller train, which ran in May 1983, but this was to aid in the recovery of track.
 The section of track from Emley Moor to Clayton West Junction (at Shepley) remained in use for coal being transhipped to Elland Power Station.
 Both collieries stopped sending coal out via the line in 1983.
 The branch was locked out of use at Clayton West Junction in September 1983, and officially closed in October of 1983.
 Tracklifting was completed in 1986.
 A survey conducted during the second closure proposals stated that 59% of respondents would use public transport (bus) after closure of the line.

 The trackbed was re-opened in stages from 1991 onwards as the Kirklees Light railway, operating a 15 inch gauge railway.
 Its name was changed to the Whistlestop Valley in 2021 as a rebranding.

 Services

 In 1880, services to Clayton West numbered five a day, with most terminating and originating at Brockholes.
 The branch did not receive a Sunday service.
 In 1882, the timetable shows five outbound workings from Huddersfield, but only four returning as passenger services.
-By 1898, eight services operated on the line, with an early morning working from Hudersfield only stopping at Shepley and the two stations on the branch.
+By 1898, eight services operated on the line, with an early morning working from Huddersfield only stopping at Shepley and the two stations on the branch.
 The final L&YR timetable from 1922, showed nine daily services out and back, with ten on a Saturday.

 The timetables for 1944 and 1946, under the LMS, show six workings to Clayton West, with extras on Saturdays, again with no Sunday service.
 Most originated at Huddersfield, with some in the afternoons starting at Bradford Exchange.

 By 1982, services had been curtailed to only five to Huddersfield, and four south to Clayton West.